giltayar/nursery/README.md

 Note: what happens if _more_ than one task fails?
 Look it up in the API, this is handled well.
 TL;DR: the exception thrown includes a field that has all the other errors in an array.

-Let's look at another way of writing this in `promise-nursery`:
+Let's look at another way of writing this in `nursery`:

 ```js
 ;(async function() {